camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 ### Extending of Locks on External Tasks

-When an external task is locked by a worker, the lock duration can be extended by calling the method `ExternalTaskService#extendLock` method.
+When an external task is locked by a worker, the lock duration can be extended by calling the method `ExternalTaskService#extendLock`.
 A worker can specify the amount of time (in milliseconds) to update the timeout.
-A lock can be extended only by the worker who owns a lock on the given external task.
+A lock can only be extended by the worker who owns a lock on the given external task.

 ### Reporting Task Failure